-Razors in the Night is a fun amateur adventure that offers a fun plot and the length that rivals the best commercial games.
-You play Knox, a punk member of a local gang who is running from the police after a rough Saturday where Knox and friends may have crossed the line between prank and criminal behavior.
-The game features a lengthy intro, dozens of well-realized locations packed with interact-able objects and NPCs, good cut-scenes, and plenty of fun puzzles. |
+Razors in the Night is an amateur-made adventure that offers a fun plot and a length that rivals the best commercial games.
+You play Knox, a member of a local punk gang who is running from the police after a rough Saturday on which he and friends might have crossed the line between prank and criminal offense.
+The game features a lengthy intro, dozens of well-realized locations packed with interactable objects and NPCs, good cut-scenes, and plenty of fun puzzles. |

-I have only a few complaints with the game, neither of which is major.
-First, the interaction icons are far too big, and the lack of "hotspots" (like the starry dots in Gabriel Knight that tell you the exact pixel each click of the icon will be interpreted) makes it difficult to tell whether you are clicking on an interact-able object on screen or not.
-Second, the "transition hotspots" between each screen are sometimes too small - there are more than a couple of locations I missed at first, because I was not standing in the right 10x10 pixel area that would trigger the transition.
+I have only a few complaints with the game, neither of which major.
+First, the interaction icons are far too big, and the lack of "hotspots" (like the starry dots in Gabriel Knight) makes it difficult to tell whether you are clicking on an interactable object or not.
+Second, the "transition hotspots" between each screen are sometimes too small: there are more than a couple of locations I missed at first, because I was not standing in the right 10x10 pixel area that triggers the transition.
 Lastly, there is a fair amount of pixel-hunting in this game, so expect to spend a lot of time "combing" each screen for objects that you can pick up or interact with.
 But these complaints pale in comparison to the wonderful plot, writing, and the plethora of puzzles that will amuse and challenge every adventure fan.
-If you love punk and long games or either of this, you will probably enjoy this "labor of love" from a lone designer.
-Two thumbs up, way up!
+If you love punk or long adventure games, you will probably enjoy this labor of love from a lone designer.
+Two thumbs up, way up!Reviewed by: Underdogs